eddt123/Intan_RHX_TCP_Stim/README.md

 # Intan_RHX_TCP_Stim
-A python script to send TCP commands to an Intan RHS system.
+Python scripts to send TCP commands to an Intan RHS system.
 The model recieves data from a 128 channel Open Ephys system and then will adjust the stimulation parameters to optimise the recording.
 This setup is being used to investigate selectivity of nerve stimulation.